rdkcentral/Ripple/docs/adr/contract_adjectives.md

 Just like `Common Nouns` some contracts have a common feature theme but are horizontally added into contracts.
 These contracts increase the number of enumerations in the `RippleContracts`.

-Number of contracts are growing(mostly horizontally) for a related feature.
+Number of contracts is growing(mostly horizontally) for a related feature.

 | Feature        | Contract           |
 | ------------- |-------------|